jbavari/jbavari.github.io/source/_posts/2013-10-26-rev-up-your-rails-engine-for-static-assets.markdown

 Why I started using Rails Engines
 ================

 For our needs, we had to display a mobile version of our application on our main website webserver.
-All of the code for the mobile application was hosted in another git repository and had different themes that needed to be applied.
+All of the code for the mobile application was hosted in another git repository (Note: I love the [Git Gem]) and had different themes that needed to be applied.
 The big question was, how do we have this hosted on different web nodes and control our changes from the mobile repository?

 There are so many different ways to approach this problem, the method I chose was to try out a Rails Engine.
 The main reasons this was attractive was: